-- $1. \qquad \text{No provision of this Treaty shall impose obligations with respect to tax matters,} \\ \text{except that:}$ - (a) Articles III, IX and X will apply with respect to expropriation; and - (b) Article IX will apply with respect to an investment agreement or an investment authorization. - 2.
-With respect to the application of Article III, an investor that asserts that a tax measure involves an expropriation may submit that dispute to arbitration pursuant to Article IX, paragraph 3, provided that the investor concerned has first referred to the competent tax authorities of both Parties the issue of whether that tax measure involves an expropriation. - 3.
-However, the investor cannot submit the dispute to arbitration if, within nine months after the date of referral, the competent tax authorities of both Parties determine that the tax measure does not involve an expropriation.
+- l.
+No provision of this Treaty shall impose obligations with respect to tax matters, except that: - (a) Articles III, IX and X will apply with respect to expropriation; and $\,$ - (b) Article IX will apply with respect to an investment agreement or an investment authorization. - 2.
+A national or company, that asserts in an investment dispute that a tax matter involves an expropriation, may submit that dispute to arbitration pursuant to Article IX(3) only if: - (a) the national or company concerned has first referred to the competent tax authorities of both Parties the issue of whether the tax matter involves an expropriation; and - (b) the competent tax authorities have not both determined, within nine months from the time the national or company referred the issue, that the matter does not involve an expropriation.